 Full instructions and a video can be found here: Clean Driving Machine.
 This section was printed with permission from Greg Muske.

-This post was written with input from an engineer, a mechanic, and a car detailer.
+This post was written with input from two engineers, a mechanic, and a car detailer.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!